No live meetings

 🇺🇸Lives in the United States

 Welcome!
 I am Dana Leon, AKA The Movie Kids Guide™.
-I am a teacher and editor and I love to create fun, engaging lessons that are accessible for all learners.
-I believe that learning happens everywhere and that kids learn best when they are...
+I am a certified teacher, professional editor, and author of The Movie Kids book series.
+I love to create fun, engaging lessons that are accessible for all learners.
+Check out The Movie Kids...